Our role in your privacy

 • public task, where the processing is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law; and

 • legitimate interests, where the processing is necessary for our legitimate interests or the legitimate interests of a third party, unless there is a good reason to protect individual’s personal data which overrides those legitimate interests.
-Our legitimate interests include surveys, video recordings and telephone call recordings.
+Our legitimate interests include research and surveys, commercial statistical usage of data from our CRM systems, handling noise complaints, video recordings and telephone call recordings.

 Here is a summary of the reasons we process your data.